 More noise cancellation doesn’t necessarily lead to a better experience, and some people seem to suffer.
 This change in the way we listen is due in part to a phenomenon called ” eardrum sucking, “named because it appears to produce the same uncomfortable reduction in pressure on the eardrums that one would experience when stepping off a high-speed elevator in a very high, or when taking off by plane.
 And this feeling can lead to headaches.

 Typically, the more effective the noise-canceling circuitry in a pair of headphones, the more eardrum suck is produced.
-The extraordinary sales of quality noise-canceling headphones show that this phenomenon does not bother many people anyway.
+However, the extraordinary sales of quality noise-canceling headphones show that this phenomenon does not bother many people anyway.
 The annoyance only happens when the noise cancellation is ultra-powerful or wrong because they hurt our ears too much.

 Fortunately, you don’t need extreme levels of noise cancellation to have a pleasant experience.
 Our tests found that about 10 decibels of average noise reduction in the “aircraft cabin band” between 100 and 1,200 Hz are sufficient to allow music to be heard at a comfortable level.
-More noise cancellation is welcome, but it may be less important than a nice design, better sound, useful features, or an affordable price.
+Of course, more noise cancellation is welcome, but it may be less important than a nice design, better sound, useful features, or an affordable price.

 The best-selling models on Amazon